dfelinto/blender-manual/manual/render/output/properties/output.rst

    you can see some of the output of the encoding process.
    You will see even more output if you execute Blender as ``blender -d``.

-Presets
-   You can use the presets, which choose optimum settings for you for that type of output.
 Container
    Video container or file type.
 For a list of all available options, see :doc:`video formats </files/media/video_formats>`.

 Autosplit Output
    If your video is huge and exceeds 2GiB, enable Autosplit Output.
    This will automatically split the output into multiple files after the first file is 2GiB in size.